jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 Research participants should be able to talk about what they do and demonstrate it.
 Because of this, it makes sense to focus on activities when you recruit.

-For other methods, the criteria are more demographic like “30 year old male, making $50k/year and being interested in technology”.
+For other methods, the criteria are more demographic like “30-40-year-old male, making more than $50k/year and being interested in technology”.
 But this is not very helpful when you want to learn about motivations, activities and problems of people.

 * If, for example, you have the research question *“How and why do students use computers to learn for university?”* the activity is “learning for university”.
 This is what you should focus on: Find people who learn for university.